SovereignCloudStack/cephadm-rookify-testsetup/README.md

 # README

-This a testing setup using vagrant (with support for hypervisors Libvirt and Virtualbox) to install a small local Ceph and Rook cluster.
+This a testing setup using Vagrant (with support for hypervisors Libvirt and Virtualbox) to install a small local Ceph and Rook cluster.
 The Ceph cluster is deployed with `cephadm`, Rook is deployed with `helm` and running on `k3s`.

-This setup is for testing purposes only, i.e. it is a relatively simple deployment to test `rookify` on, don't expect too much of it ;).
+This setup is for testing purposes only, i.e. it is a relatively simple deployment to test `rookify` on, don't expect too much of it ;=).
 Any wishes to expand the testsetup are welcome.

 ## Prerequisites

-- Diskspace: about 200GB (depending on which diskscenario you use, see environment variable `DISK_SCENARIO`)
+- Free disk-space: about 200GB (depending on which diskscenario you use, see environment variable `DISK_SCENARIO`)
 - RAM: about 32GB
 - Hypervisor: Libvirt or Virtualbox
 - Vagrant should be installed